-The Group's exposure to interest-rate risk arises from its payment for a life insurance policy, pledged bank balances, bank balances and cash and bank borrowings.
-These deposits and borrowings bear interests at variable rates varied with the then prevailing market condition.
+The Group's exposure to interest-rate risk arises from its payment for a life insurance policy, pledged bank balances and bank balances and cash.
+These deposits bear interests at variable rates varied with the then prevailing market condition.

 The Group's loan to third parties bear interest at fixed interest rates and therefore are subject to fair value interest rate risks.